 Characterizes a piecewise linear function described by a list of breakpoints and function values.
-Parameters a function characterization code and the list of slopes.

-• breakpoints (list) - The list of breakpoints of the piecewise linear function.
-It is assumed that the list of breakpoints is in non-decreasing order.

-• values (list) - The values of the piecewise linear function corresponding to the breakpoints.
+- breakpoints (list) The list of breakpoints of the piecewise linear function.
+It is assumed that the list of breakpoints is in non-decreasing order. - values (list) The values of the piecewise linear function corresponding to the breakpoints.